 3. Upsell to Your Existing Members

-Upselling to your existing customers can be an effective way to boost your bottom line by increasing your lifetime customer value (LCV).
+Upselling to existing customers is an effective way to boost your bottom line by increasing your lifetime customer value (LCV).
 This is the net profit contributed over your entire relationship with a customer.

-As a membership site owner, you might try to sell existing customers a more expensive subscription.
+As a membership site owner, try getting existing customers to upgrade their subscription.
 Alternatively, you might offer them a one-off purchase, such as an e-book or online course.

 If people are rushing to buy subscriptions to your membership site, then you’re certainly heading in the right direction.
 However, cash flow problems have the potential to derail your success, and can even sink your business entirely.